 - Tanglers - Examples of tanglers include hoses, cords, ropes, ribbons, string, and yarn.
 Tanglers are not accepted as they can get caught in gears at the recycling facility.

-- Take them back to the retail store where you got them.
+- If you must use disposable bags, return the used bags to the retail store where you got them

 Avoid a Violation Fee